enyojs/bootplate/deploy.md

 ### How to compress

-To compress your application, you must run the script named `deploy.js` that comes with Enyo, as `enyo/tools/deploy.js`.
+To compress your application, you must run the script named `deploy.js` that comes with Enyo, as `node enyo/tools/deploy.js`.
 Bootplate provides 2 wrappers scripts to shorten the minification learning curve.
 You can just run:

     C:\path\to\bootplate\> cd tools
     C:\path\to\bootplate\tools> deploy.bat